-Ultimately, if you’re committed to building something that betters K-12 education in the U.S. for students and families, go ahead and apply.
+Ultimately, if you’re committed to building something that better serves families and students from 0-5yrs, K-12 or making the transition out of high school in the U.S. go ahead and apply.
 That said, here’s a glimpse at our hunch about the future of school – this hunch is informing our priorities as we invest.

 Nope.
-Essentials if free if you’re accepted and we offer travel stipends for accepted teams who need it.
+Our Fellowships are free if you’re accepted and we offer travel stipends for accepted teams who need it.

 Nope.
 Our goal is to provide the highest quality experience possible, so we’re only hosting Essentials camp in New Orleans and helping teams come to New Orleans with travel scholarships.
 Plus, there are worse things in life than a weekend in New Orleans.

 Nope.
 There’ll be a space on the application for you to list the name of your team or cofounder.
 To ensure we have the right people in the room, we do limit the number of people on a team to two individuals.